Basic Energy Sciences

 Chemical Sciences, Geosciences, and Biosciences

-Hierarchical scalable Green's function modeling of chemistry at interfaces (Computational Chemical Science Center; principal investigator: Mark van Schilfgaarde)
+Hierarchical scalable Green's function modeling of chemistry at interfaces (Computational Chemical Science Center; Mark van Schilfgaarde)

-Beyond-density functional theory electrochemistry with accelerated and solvated techniques (principal investigator: Derek Vigil Fowler).
+Beyond-density functional theory electrochemistry with accelerated and solvated techniques (led by Rensselaer Polytechnic Institute; Derek Vigil Fowler).

 Materials Science and Engineering

-Nitride materials and interfaces for radiation-hard integrated neutron detection (principal investigator: Nancy Haegel)
+Nitride materials and interfaces for radiation-hard integrated neutron detection (Nancy Haegel)

-Photophysical energy transfer for selective separations of critical lanthanides (principal investigator: Andrew Ferguson)
+Photophysical energy transfer for selective separations of critical lanthanides (Andrew Ferguson)

-Degradation mechanisms of aminopolymers used in direct air capture (principal investigator: Wade Braunecker).
+Degradation mechanisms of aminopolymers used in direct air capture (led by Lawrence Livermore National Laboratory; Wade Braunecker)

 Energy Frontier Research Centers